The wavelet map is a graphical representation of the function

 and repeat the construction of the wavelet map, we observe many similarities and a general `phase shift' associated with the new emphasis on slopes of the signal (Fig. 8).

-In fact, specializes in
+In fact,

 the extraction of gradients from the signal.